 5.5.1 Local Footer

-The same local footer is required on all pages of the website.
+The same local footer content is required on all pages of the website.
 It includes the required section for contact information and optional sections for social media and related links. (exceptions)

 - Contact Information should include the unit name, campus location, phone number, and an email contact if possible.

 - Social media is an optional section that is located adjacent to – and shares a heading with – the contact information.